Sebazzz/sebazzz.github.io/_posts/2021-03-13-estimated-time-remaining-with-the-cr6-community-firmware.md

 ### Slicer settings

-When it comes to slicers, this is only possible in **PrusaSlicer** and its derivative **SuperSlicer** as far as I'm aware.
+When it comes to slicers, this is only possible in **PrusaSlicer** and its derivative **SuperSlicer** at the moment.

+#### PrusaSlicer

 Within the printer settings, the "General tab", "Firmware" section, find this option:

 ![Print remaining when printing](/images/blog/2021-03-13-estimated-time-remaining-with-the-cr6-community-firmware/prusaslicer.png)
 *Don't forget to save the changes to your printer profile after you're done*